energywebfoundation/ssi/apps/vc-api/docs/example-exchange-definitions/one-presentation-one-self-signed-exchange.md

+Exchange Definitions for one presentation (VC issued by authority through VP) and one self-signed credential.

+Use case:

-Exchange Definitions for one presentation and one self-signed credential.
-For example, the Holder is required to present two credentials, one Permanent Resident Card and one Self-Signed VC.
+1. The Holder is required to present two credentials, one Permanent Resident Card (issued by authority) and one Self-Signed VC.

 ```json
 {